-Faculty: Kathleen Webber (chair), Kim Pearson, Emilie Lounsberry
+Faculty: Kathleen Webber (coordinator)

-The Journalism and Professional Writing (JPW) curriculum provides intensive study in news and feature writing and editing, as well as corequisite training in ethics, media law, and multimedia/digital skills.
-JPW also offers separate minors in Journalism, Professional Writing, and Broadcast and Multimedia Journalism.
+The Journalism and Writing (JPW) program resides in the department of Communication, Journalism, and Film.
+The Journalism and Professional Writing curriculum provides intensive study in news and feature writing and editing, as well as corequisite training in ethics, media law, and multimedia/digital skills.
+JPW also offers separate minors in Journalism, Professional Writing, Broadcast and Multimedia Journalism, and an interdisciplinary minor in Social Media.
 Any of these programs can be meaningfully combined with majors or minors in fields including communication studies, interactive multimedia, history, international studies, psychology, and marketing, among others.